John Maynard Keynes: New Keynesian economics

-Overall views
+Reception

 Praise

 On a personal level, Keynes's charm was such that he was generally well received wherever he went – even those who found themselves on the wrong side of his occasionally sharp tongue rarely bore a grudge.
 Keynes's speech at the closing of the Bretton Woods negotiations was received with a lasting standing ovation, rare in international relations, as the delegates acknowledged the scale of his achievements made despite poor health.

 Austrian School economist Friedrich Hayek was Keynes's most prominent contemporary critic, with sharply opposing views on the economy.
 Yet after Keynes's death, he wrote: "He was the one really great man I ever knew, and for whom I had unbounded admiration.
 The world will be a very much poorer place without him."
 Colleague Nicholas Davenport recalled, "There were deep emotional forces about Maynard ...
 One could sense his humanity.
 There was nothing of the cold intellectual about him."

 Lionel Robbins, former head of the economics department at the London School of Economics, who engaged in many heated debates with Keynes in the 1930s, had this to say after observing Keynes in early negotiations with the Americans while drawing up plans for Bretton Woods:

 This went very well indeed.
 Keynes was in his most lucid and persuasive mood: and the effect was irresistible.
 At such moments, I often find myself thinking that Keynes must be one of the most remarkable men that have ever lived – the quick logic, the birdlike swoop of intuition, the vivid fancy, the wide vision, above all the incomparable sense of the fitness of words, all combine to make something several degrees beyond the limit of ordinary human achievement.

 Douglas LePan, an official from the Canadian High Commission, wrote:

 I am spellbound.
 This is the most beautiful creature I have ever listened to.
 Does he belong to our species?
 Or is he from some other order?
 There is something mythic and fabulous about him.
 I sense in him something massive and sphinx like, and yet also a hint of wings.

 Bertrand Russell named Keynes one of the most intelligent people he had ever known, commenting:

 Keynes's intellect was the sharpest and clearest that I have ever known.
 When I argued with him, I felt that I took my life in my hands, and I seldom emerged without feeling something of a fool.

 Keynes's obituary in The Times included the comment: "There is the man himself – radiant, brilliant, effervescent, gay, full of impish jokes ...
 He was a humane man genuinely devoted to the cause of the common good."